 At this point, for many, the discussion is over; an adjustable truss rod is a required component in an acoustic guitar.
 However, a growing contingent of builders and players have become convinced that these steel machines (metal square tubes, T-bars, I-beams, U-channels, single-action truss rods / compression rods, or dual / double / twin-action truss rods) inside their instrument necks are detrimental to both the playability and the sound of their guitars.
 They contend that the weight of the added steel does not make for an optimally balanced neck, and the metal fixture has a negative impact on the overall tone.
 The truss rod cannot simply be removed, as the need to counter the pull of the strings remains.
 What is a luthier to do?

 If one believes neck relief to be essential for optimal playability, it can be readily introduced into the neck design.
 Long before the advent of carbon fiber, guitars were constructed using fixed necks, having pre-set neck relief, so this is not a new thing.
 Today, when I ask if an acoustic guitar needs to have an adjustable truss rod, I am really asking if it is absolutely necessary to be able to adjust neck relief.

 - Q: In real world scenarios, how much relief is actually introduced by an adjustable truss rod?

 A: 0.010" is considered to be low relief, while 0.025" is considered to be high relief.

 - Q: What about flex (the expected forward bow of a flat neck when strings are applied)?

-A: My preliminary tests have resulted in no flex with light gauge strings at standard tuning, and (surprisingly) negligible flex with heavy gauge strings at standard tuning (just enough to yield some relief).
+A: My tests have resulted in no flex with light gauge strings at standard tuning, and (surprisingly) negligible flex with heavy gauge strings at standard tuning (just enough to yield some relief).

 - Q: Is a carbon fiber structural stiffener suited to the task of accommodating differing string tensions?